eugeniopaglino/eugeniopaglino.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am a rising fourth-year PhD student in Demography and Sociology at the University of Pennsylvania and M.A. candidate in Statistics at the Wharton School.
-I hold a BSc and a MSc in Economics and Social Sciences from Bocconi University.
+I am a postoctoral researcher at the Helsinki Institute for Demography and Population Health (University of Helsinki) and the The Max Planck – University of Helsinki Center for Social Inequalities in Population Health (MaxHel Center).
+I hold a PhD in Demography and Sociology and a MA in Statistics and Data Science from the University of Pennsylvania and a BSc and MSc in Economics from Bocconi University.
+My substantive research interests revolve around climate change and population dynamics and inequalities in health and mortality.
+Methodologicaly, I apply Bayesian statistics to model population processes such as mortality and migration.

-I apply Bayesian statistics, data science tools, and demographic methods to the study of population processes.
-My research interests include the interaction between environmental change and population processes, health and mortality disparities, and Bayesian data analysis.
 I loves visualising data and I am interested in studying ways in which data visualisation can help researchers to communicate more clearly and to reach a wider audience.
 Outside of research, I like running and cycling and I am a fan of cinema and D&D.